pyllyukko/harden.yml/README.md

    * GID 1006 for [CONFIG\_GRKERNSEC\_SYMLINKOWN\_GID](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#GID_for_users_with_kernel-enforced_SymlinksIfOwnerMatch)
    * GID 1007 for [GRKERNSEC\_AUDIT\_GID](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#GID_for_auditing) (not in use)

-You can also utilize the above grsec groups with sudo, so the allowed users don't have the permissions by default:
+You can also utilize the above grsec groups with [sudo][11], so the allowed users don't have the permissions by default:

 	ADMINS ALL=(:grsec_tpe) NOPASSWD: /usr/bin/newgrp